The Paradox of Power: Why Speed is the Enemy of Precision

 Hand Fatigue and Precision

-When your hand is fatigued, your fine motor skills degrade.
+When your hand is fatigued, fine motor skills degrade.
 In the context of Noise, Vibration, and Harshness (NVH) Science, excessive vibration increases the risk of the hand slipping.
-In a precision repair, a slip of just 1 millimeter can be the difference between a successful fix and a dead device.
+In a precision repair, a slip of just 1 millimeter can be the difference between a successful fix and a damaged device.

 Specialized low-RPM motors are often "hollow cup" or brushless designs that minimize moving mass.
 This results in a tool that feels almost "dead" in the hand—no vibration, just pure rotational force.
-This level of refinement is what we call "engineering trust."

 Safety and Compliance: The Engineering of Reliability